anaconda/anaconda-auth/libs/anaconda-cloud-auth/README.md

 A client library for Anaconda.cloud APIs to authenticate and securely store API keys.

-This package also provides a [requests](https://requests.readthedocs.io/en/latest/) client class that handles loading the API key for requests made to Anaconda Cloud services.
+This package provides a [requests](https://requests.readthedocs.io/en/latest/) client class that handles loading the API key for requests made to Anaconda Cloud services.

+This package provides a [Panel OAuth plugin](https://panel.holoviz.org/how_to/authentication/configuration.html) called `anaconda_cloud`.

 ## Interactive login/logout